Industry & News

 Contact Governor Gavin Newsom

-Ask specifically for temporary LCFS and cap-and-trade relief tied to the refinery closures, plus the refinery modernization incentive package.
+Ask specifically for temporary LCFS and cap-and-trade relief tied to the refinery closures, plus a refinery modernization incentive package.

 Contact Your State Assemblymember and State Senator

 Find both representatives in seconds at https://findyourrep.legislature.ca.gov/ by entering your address.
 Members of the Assembly Utilities and Energy Committee and the Senate Energy, Utilities and Communications Committee are particularly relevant.
-Reference the UC Davis study and the four policy options above when you call or write.
+Reference the refinery closures and the four policy options above when you call or write.

 Submit Public Comments to CARB

 CARB accepts public comments on upcoming LCFS and cap-and-trade rule changes at https://ww2.arb.ca.gov/applications/public-comments, by email at [email protected], or by phone at (916) 322-5594.
-Keep comments brief: identify the refinery closures, cite the price projections, and request cost-benefit requirements plus temporary supply-shortage relief.
+Keep comments brief: identify the refinery closures, cite the current price data, and request cost-benefit requirements plus temporary supply-shortage relief.

 Sample Letter (Copy, Fill In, and Send)